truezoneio/truekyc-docs/docs/levels/levels_delete.md

 ---
 title: Deleting Levels
 parent: Levels
-nav_order: 5
+nav_order: 4
 ---

 ## Deleting a Level

-### How to Delete a Level

-1. **Open the Delete Confirmation**:
+### Open the Delete Confirmation
-   - In the Levels list, click the "Delete" button on the level you want to remove.
+In the Levels list, click the "Delete" button on the level you want to remove.

-2. **Confirm Deletion**:
+### Confirm Deletion
-   - A confirmation modal will appear.
+A confirmation modal will appear.
 Confirm the deletion to remove the level from the system.